 An Act

 June 30, 2000 [S. 761] To facilitate the use of electronic records and signatures in interstate or foreign commerce.

-Electronic Signatures in Global and National Commerce Act.
-Contracts.
-15 USC 7001 note.
 Be it enacted by the Senate and House of Representatives of the United States of America in Congress assembled,